Skip to content

 Project

-REFE complies with this through developing eight products that can be incorporated into Romania’s educational system.
-These support the adjustment of the school system to the priorities of the 5th National Report on the Convention of Biological Diversity and the NSDS.
-The products consist of the following: a tool to measure the ecological footprint; a planning guide for an educational summer camp on ecological footprints; a documentary; a grade-6 curriculum, teaching material; a theatre script; e-learning modules; a report.
-The products provide young people in Romania with the fundamentals of ecological thinking and with practical options to make their lifestyles more sustainable.
-REFE ensures to monitor all products throughout the project life cycle and adjust them as needed.
+REFE complied with this through the development eight products that can be incorporated into Romania’s educational system.
+These supported the adjustment of the school system to the priorities of the 5th National Report on the Convention of Biological Diversity and the NSDS.
+The products consisted of the following: a tool to measure the ecological footprint; a planning guide for an educational summer camp on ecological footprints; a documentary; a grade-6 curriculum, teaching material; a theatre script; e-learning modules; a report.
+The products provided young people in Romania with the fundamentals of ecological thinking and with practical options to make their lifestyles more sustainable.
+REFE ensured to monitor all products throughout the project life cycle and adjusted them as needed.
 Translation into multiple languages makes them accessible to and usable by a broad audience across Europe.

 Success Stories